LudwigEnglbrecht/cytoscape.js-prov/README.md

 # Next steps

 * Add "CamFlow/cytoscape.js-prov" as a sub-module to benefit from further developments
-* Add Message Broker for sending provenance data to the MongoDB
 * Address performance issues during the network parsing in node.js

 # Authors of this extension